-$^{^{13}}$ Some entities track gender parity in personnel so UNCTs can decide whether to include relevant
+&lt;sup>13 Some entities track gender parity in personnel so UNCTs can decide whether to include relevant personnel categories and justify their inclusion when reporting.

 To exceed minimum requirements, UNCTs must meet minimum requirements plus criteria d and e.